jpark77/R-Basics-/README.md

 # R-Basics-
-# These codes are class codes and exercises done from ECON5495 at UConn
+# These codes are from ECON5495 at UConn

+# These include basic R codes and intermediate statistical / econometric analyses